qntoni/nodejs-cli-for-passbolt/README.md

 ## Troubleshooting
-An `./app.log` should be created and updated everything you are running the CLI.
+An `./app.log` should be created and updated every time you are running the CLI.
 If you encounter any issues with this, feel free to share it with whom it belongs.

 ## Disclaimer